coderedcorp/coderedcms/docs/getting_started/about_tutorial.rst

 .. note::
-    Every time a change is made to the sass we have to compile it and hard refresh the browser.
+    Every time a change is made to the sass files we have to compile it and hard refresh the browser.

 Follow the tutorial: :doc:`tutorial01`.